Challenges in Europe await Merkel after resounding victory

 “The government is hoping for a less punitive and more supportive approach towards Greece,” said Theodore Couloumbis of the Athens-based ELIAMEP think tank.

-“There are two types of teachers for pupils whose performance is not up to standard: those who emphasize sanctions and threats versus those who emphasize support and reward.
+“There are two types of teachers for pupils whose performance is not up to standard: those who emphasise sanctions and threats versus those who emphasise support and reward.
 The government is hoping for a shift towards the second - not only for Greece but for most countries in the European south.”

-The so-called program countries that have received financial assistance from the euro zone and the International Monetary Fund are no longer the biggest concern.
+The so-called programme countries that have received financial assistance from the euro zone and the International Monetary Fund are no longer the biggest concern.

 There is a quiet acknowledgement that a solution will have to be found in time to ease Greece’s debt burden again, and that Portugal may well need further funds in the coming months before it can return to market funding.

-Because those countries are strictly scrutinized by the ‘troika’ of the European Central Bank, the European Commission and the IMF, pressure can quickly be brought to bear if they veer off course.
+Because those countries are strictly scrutinised by the ‘troika’ of the European Central Bank, the European Commission and the IMF, pressure can quickly be brought to bear if they veer off course.

 The bigger concern is countries where there is no troika oversight but where problems could easily emerge, such as the collapse of the government in Italy or investors suddenly losing confidence in France’s faltering commitment to economic reforms.